TropicalBastos/Fly-Away-Text/README.md

 If no x or y values are passed in then they default to <i>display.contentCenterX and display.contentCenterY</i>
 <br><br>
 Once the text has been created it should be rendered on the screen.
-To animate use the objects <strong>fly</strong> method.
+To animate use the object's <strong>fly</strong> method.
 <br><br>
 The fly method takes two parameters:
 <br><br>